p65536/AI-UX-Customizer/docs/Quick-Text-Buttons/settings.md

 ## Settings Screen

-### 1. Click the Quick Text button to open the settings panel
+### 1. Right-Click the Quick Text button to open the settings panel

 The **Quick Text button** (pen icon) is located at the bottom-left of the chat input field.
-Clicking this button opens the settings panel (Hovering over it opens the text insertion list).
+Right-clicking this button opens the settings panel.

-Click the button:
+Right-click the button:
 ![Settings Panel](./images/qtb_button.webp)

 ### 2. Settings Panel Items